Omni Calculator logo

 Created by Mateusz Mucha and Piotr Małek

-The exponent calculator will calculate the value of any base raised to any power.
-This page will cover all the related topics, including the negative exponent.
+The exponent calculator calculates the value of any base raised to any power.
+This page covers all the related topics, including laws of exponents and the negative exponent.
 Let's start with the basics.

 What is an exponent?